Living in the UK

 When you arrive, you should register with a GP (doctor) in the area in which you live.
 Your GP is usually the first point of contact for medical treatment.
 Most illnesses and other problems can be treated by a GP, but if you need to see a specialist, the GP will refer you to the appropriate hospital department.

-If your GP refers you to a hospital for treatment, you will usually be sent an appointment to see a specialist doctor at a hospital.
+If your GP refers you to a hospital for treatment, you will usually be given an appointment to see a specialist doctor at a hospital.
 You may be seen as an in-patient (where you stay at the hospital for treatment) or as an out-patient (where you visit the hospital each time you require treatment).

 Accident and Emergency (A&E) Departments